data-integrations/google-cloud/docs/GCSDoneFileMarker-postaction.md

 When running on other clusters, the file must be present on every node in the cluster.

 **JSON**: Contents of the service account JSON file.

+**Location:** The location where the GCS bucket will get created.
+This value is ignored if the bucket already exists.

+**Encryption Key Name**: Used to encrypt data written to any bucket created by the plugin.
+If the bucket already exists, this is ignored.

 Example
 -------